 What is DevOps?
 DevOps is more than a series of tools or automation.
 It’s a culture.
 DevOps breaks down traditional silos and departments through the intersection of core methodologies that the industry is built upon — automation, collaboration, integration and communication.

-DevOps allows a company to react quickly to customer demand and achieve a faster speed-to-market, enabling continual release and adjustment cycles by implementing Agile methodologies.
-DevOps drills down to a culture whose core focus is working towards achieving company goals, not just the task at hand.
+DevOps allows a company to react quickly to the demands of customers and digital transformation so it can achieve a faster speed-to-market by enabling continual release and adjustment cycles through Agile methodologies.
+DevOps drills down to a culture whose core focus is working toward achieving a company's digital transformation goals, not just the task at hand.

 Improve quality and ensure precision while saving resources.